To all those awesome entrepreneurs out there: Don’t forget these 30 tips when promoting your local business!

 3. Engage with Google

 Google has some pretty cool tools to help promote your business.
 You can create an account on Google Business, Google+ Local and Google Places.
 More people search for businesses online than anywhere else, and adding your website and company information to Google’s business directory can be helpful.
 Most importantly, it’s free and simple, so there’s really no reason not to..
 You can also manage your listing information including business description, product/service details, pictures, videos and offers.
 Being listed in local directories can also increase the number of trusted inbound links to your website.

-4. Optimize! – Search Engine Optimization
+4. Optimise! – Search engine optimisation

 Your website will be of little use if nobody can find it with search engines.
-Simply optimizing your website at the start is not enough.
+Simply optimising your website at the start is not enough.
 To get good coverage on search engines, you will need to work on your website regularly, monitoring your statistics closely and refining your website accordingly.
 You will also need to update your site frequently with keyword rich content and work on building quality backlinks to your site.

-5. Go Mobile and Create an App
+5. Go Mobile and create an app

 An effective online promotion involves more than just a mobile-friendly website.
 Firms with a mobile app are ahead of the game when it comes to taking their marketing to the next level.
 Just to say, mobile apps increase visibility of your business to customers at all times, improve customer engagement, and turns them into the loyal lover of your product and/or service!